 Chapter 23: A Galvanizing Moment

-Schultz talks about the 10.000 people strong conference he was being pressured to scrap to save costs but that he was adamant to keep.
+Schultz talks about the 10.000 people strong conference he was being pressured to scrap to save costs.

-He says he needed to see all the leaders and store manager all together to reignite the passion and remind of the company’s values.
+He says he needed to see all the leaders and store managers all together to reignite the passion and remind them of the company’s values.